Jflux05/kickstarter-analusis/README.md

 ### Limitations and Recommendations
 The data seems to be quite limited in terms of the sample size we are utilizing.
 Additionally, the analysis itself is pretty limited in its scope because it does not factor in the other important campaign elements, ie. pledge size, total backers, and/or average donation size.

-I would recommend diving deeper into the data provided by looking into campaign success rates based on total backers (utilizing another a line graph)  line graph) and then another analysis of how successful play campaigns were based on average donation amount.
+I would recommend diving deeper into the data provided by looking into campaign success rates based on total backers (utilizing another a line graph) and then another analysis of how successful play campaigns were based on average donation amount.